 President-Elect, Past-President or Secretary of the Executive Faculty shall substitute.
 Any Faculty Officer may be removed by a majority vote of the Senate.

-In case of the temporary absence or illness of the President, his or her duties shall be carried out by the President-Elect.
+In case of the temporary absence or illness of the President, their duties shall be carried out by the President-Elect.
 The President-Elect shall become President on July l, or upon retirement or permanent inability of the President to serve (the latter to be determined by a majority vote of a quorum of the Faculty Senate).
-In the latter instance, the President-Elect shall complete the remaining term of the President and then shall serve his or her own full term.
+In the latter instance, the President-Elect shall complete the remaining term of the President and then shall serve their own full term.

 The President will be a standing member of the campus-wide Faculty Assembly.
 Other School of Medicine representatives will be elected by the Faculty Senate.